GSP

 The upload buffer size is by default 64 kilobytes.
 The maximum buffer size allowed to be set is 2 megabytes.
 The minimum buffer size allowed to be set is 16 kilobytes.

-Since curl 7.61.1 the upload buffer is allocated on-demand - so if the handle is not used for upload, this buffer will not be allocated at all.
+The upload buffer is allocated on-demand - so if the handle is not used for upload, this buffer is not allocated at all.

 DO NOT set this option on a handle that is currently used for an active transfer as that may lead to unintended consequences.